DepressyPresti/Gatekeeper/README.md

 > Run /id in discord to get a Floodgate ID!

 ## 🔒 Closed Source
-This bot is currently closed-source and not available for public viewing or modification.
+This bot is temporarily closed-source and not available for public viewing or modification.
 You can still invite it to your server and view usage instructions here.

 ## ❌ Issues